kubernetes/kubernetes/docs/proposals/opaque-integer-resources.md

 Initially, it looks like there are two main approaches to resolving this.
 The first is to impose ordering such that NodeStatus updates are read by the Kubelet before validating any more pods.
 The second is to maintain the single-writer pattern by providing a way to tell Kubelet to update the NodeStatus.

 Options:

 1. When updating NodeStatus from the API server, we could also set some condition or taint that prevents pods from being scheduled there until it is cleared on the next sync.
 2. Update the Kubelet first and let it advertise the new resources in NodeStatus when it syncs.
 3. Since in Kubelet allocatable defaults to capacity on sync, and the scheduler looks at the Status.Allocatable field to make scheduling decisions, we could do the following.
-	- Note: this doesn’t support the case where some opaque integer resource is being used outside of k8s, and that usage needs to be accounted in delta between allocatable and capacity.
+First, advertise the resource in `Status.Capacity` only using `PATCH`.
+On sync, Kubelet updates `Status.Allocatable` for the opaque integer resource, setting it equal to `Status.Capacity`.
+Finally, the scheduler is able to bind pods there. _Note: this doesn’t support the case where some opaque integer resource is being used outside of k8s, and that usage needs to be accounted in delta between allocatable and capacity.
 A simple workaround could be to only advertise the allocatable amount.
-That seems like a bit of a hack so maybe this option is only useful as the basis for a PoC.
+That seems like a bit of a hack so maybe this option is only useful as the basis for a PoC._

-	- A PoC implementation of this approach is here: https://github.com/intelsdi-x/kubernetes/pull/2

-		- Advertise resource in `Status.Capacity` only using `PATCH`.
-		- On sync, Kubelet updates `Status.Allocatable` for the opaque integer resource, setting it equal to `Status.Capacity`.
-		- Scheduler is able to bind pods there.

-## PoC implementation - detailed changes
+## PoC implementation (option 3) - detailed changes

 ### Changes to Kubelet
 Edit the Kubelet node status update code to avoid overwriting advertised opaque integer resource capacity.